CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 cd <LOCAL CLONED REPOSITORY>
 ```

-Execute the following batch file (in order to run the full pipeline):
+Execute the following shell script (in order to run the full pipeline):

 ```
 .\runall.sh